eBay/tsv-utils/README.md

 #### Multiple files and standard input

 Tools can read from any number of files and from standard input.
-As per typical Unix behavior, a single dash represents standard input as part of a list of files.
-Terminate argument non-file arguments with a double dash (--) when using a single dash in this fashion.
+As per typical Unix behavior, a single dash represents standard input when included in a list of files.
+Terminate non-file arguments with a double dash (--) when using a single dash in this fashion.
 Example:
 ```
 $ head -n 1000 file-c.tsv | tsv-filter --eq 2:1000 -- file-a.tsv file-b.tsv - > out.tsv
 ```